ibm-cloud-docs/assistant-data/language-support.md

 In the following tables, the level of language and feature support is indicated by these codes:

 - GA: The feature is generally available and supported for this language.
 Note that features might continue to be updated even after they are generally available.
-- Beta: The feature is supported only as a Beta release, and is still undergoing testing before it is made generally available in this language.
+- Beta: The feature is supported only as a beta release, and is still undergoing testing before it is made generally available in this language.
 - NA: Indicates that a feature is not available in this language.

 ### Skill support details